 However, most credible affiliate schemes are completely free to join.
 This is because you are effectively going to be working for the company that has set the program up.
 You wouldn’t pay to work a real-world job, so you shouldn’t do so when getting started with affiliate marketing.

 Plus, when you buy into a scam like this, it’s likely that you won’t see your money again – or make any additional income.
-Before signing up for any program, make sure that the company behind it is legitimate.
+Before signing up for any program, make sure the company behind it is legitimate.
 Is there a list of clients on its website, and can you find positive feedback about the program?
 If not, it may be a sign that you need to look elsewhere.